KKSATYAM/NaveenUIAutomationChallenge/Readme.md

 - What are differences between function, modules and packages ?
 - How to import a package ?
 - What are Python workspaces ?
+- For information on using Node.js, see the [Node.js website][https://github.com/nodejs].

 ## Table of contents